Hurricane Jose's path: What you should know

 Here's what you need to know about Jose.

-Jose is about 445 miles east-northeast of the southeastern Bahamas and 510 miles south-southwest of Bermuda, according to the National Hurricane Center's 5 a.m.
+Jose is about 360 miles northeast of the southeastern Bahamas and 500 miles south-southwest of Bermuda, according to the National Hurricane Center's 5 a.m.
 ET advisory.

 FLORIDA SEES LOOTING, BVI PRISONERS ESCAPE IN IRMA AFTERMATH

-It has maximum sustained winds of 75 mph and is moving west at 3 mph, according to the advisory.
+It has maximum sustained winds of 70 mph and is moving west-northwest at 8 mph, according to the advisory.

-It is expected to take a turn to the northwest and increase in speed later Thursday, the advisory said.
-However, the hurricane is should downgrade to a tropical storm by Friday, according to the National Hurricane Center.
+Jose downgraded to a tropical storm late Thursday morning, earlier than initially expected by forecasters.
+Some restrengthening should begin on Friday, and Jose is predicted to become a Category 1 hurricane again by the weekend.

 What else should I know about the hurricane?